Margaret C. Snyder

 Margaret C. "Peg" Snyder (January 30, 1929 – January 26, 2021) was an American social scientist with a special interest in women and economic development, particularly in Africa.
-She was the founding director of the United Nations Development Fund for Women (UNIFEM), whose name was changed to UN Women in 2011.
+She was the founding director of the United Nations Development Fund for Women (UNIFEM), which was absorbed into UN Women in 2011.
 She was also a co-founder of Women's World Banking and of the African Training and Research Centre for Women.

 Biography

 Snyder was born in Syracuse, New York, in 1929.
 As a young woman, she attended the College of New Rochelle, receiving a bachelor's degree in 1950, and the Catholic University of America, where she received a master's degree in sociology in 1952.
 Her M.S. thesis at Catholic University was a study of potential effects of the proposal for an Equal Rights Amendment to the U.S. Constitution.
 In 1953 she became dean of women for Le Moyne College in Syracuse, a position she held for eight years.